 Lightning Ridge Cellars – 2368 Highway 83, Elgin, Arizona

 Lightning Ridge is located just a bit off the beaten wine trail, but worth the trouble to visit.
 Hailing from the 7.5 acres of vineyards Ron and Ann Roncone have in production, their estate wines can be characterized as dry Italian reds.
 My husband and I recently visited and fell in love with their 2011 Montepulciano for its fruit-forward flavors and spicy finish.
 While Lightning Ridge’s wines stand alone as reason to stop by for a tasting, I would be remiss not to tell you what more you can expect.
 One of the things I love most about Lightning Ridge is that they are–hands down–the friendliest folks in the game.
 When they say family-owned and operated, they mean it; they always have at least one family member behind the counter to greet and pour and answer any questions their guests might have.
-Of all the tasting rooms in Sonoita, this one seems best to understand that wine tasting is an experience that is enhanced with engaging conversation and a friendly smile.
+Of all the Sonoita wineries, this one seems best to understand that wine tasting is an experience that is enhanced with engaging conversation and a friendly smile.
 Do yourself a favor and stop here soon.

 Tasting room tidbit: Even if dessert wines aren’t normally your thing, don’t skip the final selection on the tasting menu; the late-harvest Zinfandel paired with dark chocolate is the perfect note to close on.

 Flying Leap Vineyards – 342 Elgin Road, Elgin, Arizona